Editors' note: This story was originally published on December 9, 2014, and has been updated with additional information.

-Advanced and experienced users won't need this, but for the rest, I'd recommend reading the whole thing.
+Advanced and experienced users likely won't need this, but for the rest, I'd recommend reading the whole thing.
 So take your time, but in case you want to jump to a quick answer, feel free to search for what you want to know and chances are you'll find it within this post.

 1. Wired networking

-A wired local network is basically a group of devices connected to one another using network cables, more often than not, with the help of a router, which brings us to the very first thing you should know about your network.
+A wired local network is basically a group of devices connected to one another using network cables, more often than not with the help of a router, which brings us to the very first thing you should know about your network.

-Note: Technically, you can skip a router and connect two computers together using one network cable to form a network of two.
+Note: Technically, you can skip the router and connect two computers directly together using one network cable to form a network of two.
 However, this requires manually configuring the IP addresses, or using a special crossover cable, for the connection to work.
 You don't really want to do that.

 Switch vs. hub: A hub and a switch both add more LAN ports to an existing network.
 They help increase the number of Ethernet-ready clients that a network can host.
-The main difference between hubs and switches is a hub uses one shared channel for all of its ports, while a switch has a dedicated channel for each of its ports.
-This means the more clients you connect to a hub, the slower the data rate gets, whereas with a switch the speed doesn't change according to the number of connected clients.
-For this reason, hubs are much cheaper than switches with the same amount of ports.
+The main difference between hubs and switches is a hub uses one shared channel for all of its ports, while a switch has a dedicated channel for each one.
+This means the more clients you connect to a hub, the slower the data rate gets for each client, whereas with a switch the speed doesn't change according to the number of connected clients.
+For this reason, hubs are much cheaper than switches with the samenumber of ports.

-Hubs are somewhat obsolete now since the price of switches has come down significantly in the last few years.
-The price of a switch generally varies based on its standard (regular Ethernet or Gigabit, with the latter being more expensive), and the number of ports (the more ports, the higher the cost).
+However, hubs are largely obsolete now, since the cost of switches has come down significantly.
+The price of a switch generally varies based on its standard (regular Ethernet or Gigabit Ethernet, with the latter being more expensive), and the number of ports (the more ports, the higher the price).

-You can find a switch with just four or up to 24 ports (or even more).
+You can find a switch with just four or up to 48 ports (or even more).
 Note that the total of extra wired clients you can add to a network is equal to the switch's total number of ports minus one.
 For example, a four-port switch will add another three clients to the network.
-This is because you need to use one of the ports to connect the switch itself to the network, which, by the way, also uses another existing network port.
-With this in mind, make sure you buy a switch with significantly more ports than the amount of clients you intend to add to the network.
+This is because you need to use one of the ports to connect the switch itself to the network, which, by the way, also uses another port of the existing network.
+With this in mind, make sure you buy a switch with significantly more ports than the number of clients you intend to add to the network.

 Wide-area network (WAN) port: Also known as the internet port.
 Generally, a router has just one WAN port.
-(Some business routers come with dual WAN ports, so one can use two separate Internet services at a time.)
-On any router, the WAN port is always separate from the LAN ports, and often comes in a different color to distinguish itself.
-A WAN port is exactly the same as a LAN port, just with a different usage: to connect to an Internet source, such as a broadband modem.
-The WAN allows the router to connect to the Internet and share that connection with all the Ethernet-ready devices connected to it.
+(Some business routers come with dual WAN ports, so one can use two separate internet services at a time.)
+On any router, the WAN port will be separated from the LAN ports, and is often distinguished by being a different color.
+A WAN port is used to connect to an internet source, such as a broadband modem.
+The WAN allows the router to connect to the internet and share that connection with all the Ethernet-ready devices connected to it.

-Broadband modem: Often called a DSL modem or cable modem, a broadband modem is a device that bridges the Internet connection from a service provider to a computer or to a router, making the Internet available to consumers.
-Generally, a modem has one LAN port (to connect to a router's WAN port, or to a Ethernet-ready device) and one service-related port, such as a telephone port (DSL modems) or a Coaxial port (Cable modems), that connects to the service line.
-If you have just the modem, you'll be able to connect just one Ethernet-ready device, such as a computer, to the Internet.
-To hook more than one device to the Internet, you will need a router.
-Some providers offer a combo device that's a combination of a modem and a router, or wireless router, all in one.
+Broadband modem: Often called a DSL modem or cable modem, a broadband modem is a device that bridges the internet connection from a service provider to a computer or to a router, making the internet available to consumers.
+Generally, a modem has one LAN port (to connect to a router's WAN port, or to an Ethernet-ready device) and one service-related port, such as a telephone port (DSL modems) or a coaxial port (cable modems), that connects to the service line.
+If you have just a modem, you'll be able to connect just one Ethernet-ready device, such as a computer, to the internet.
+To hook up more than one device to the internet, you will need a router.
+Providers tend to offer a combo device that's a combination of a modem and a router or wireless router, all in one.

 Network cables: These are the cables used to connect network devices to a router or a switch.
 They are also known as Category 5 cables, or CAT5 cables.
-Currently, most, if not all, CAT5 cables on the market are actually CAT5e, which is capable of delivering Gigabit Ethernet data speeds.
+Currently, most CAT5 cables on the market are actually CAT5e, which are capable of delivering Gigabit Ethernet data speeds.
 The latest network cabling standard currently in use is CAT6, which is designed to be faster and more reliable than CAT5e.
 The difference between the two is the wiring inside the cable and at both ends of it.
-CAT5e and CAT6 cables can be used interchangeably and in my personal experience are basically the same, except CAT6 is more expensive.
+CAT5e and CAT6 cables can be used interchangeably, and in my personal experience their performance is essentially the same.
 For most home usage, what CAT5e has to offer is more than enough.
-In fact, you probably won't notice any difference if you switch to CAT6, but it doesn't hurt to use CAT6, either, if you can afford it.
+In fact, you probably won't notice any difference if you switch to CAT6, but it doesn't hurt to use CAT6 if you can afford it.
 Also, network cables are the same, no matter how they shape, round or flat.

 Now that we're clear on wired networks, let's move on to a wireless network.

 A wireless network is very similar to a wired network with one big difference: devices don't use cables to connect to the router and one another.
-Instead, they use wireless connections, known as Wireless Fidelity, or Wi-Fi, which is a friendly name for the 802.11 networking standard supported by the Institute of Electrical and Electronics Engineers (IEEE).
-This means wireless networking devices don't need to have ports, but just antennas, which sometimes are hidden inside the device itself.
+Instead, they use radio wireless connections called Wi-Fi (Wireless Fidelity), which is a friendly name for the 802.11 networking standards supported by the Institute of Electrical and Electronics Engineers (IEEE).
+Wireless networking devices don't need to have ports, just antennas, which sometimes are hidden inside the device itself.
 In a typical home network, there are generally both wired and wireless devices, and they can all talk to one another.
 In order to have a Wi-Fi connection, there needs to be an access point and a Wi-Fi client.

-Access point: An Access point (AP) is a central device that broadcasts the Wi-Fi signal for Wi-Fi clients to connect to.
-Generally, each wireless network, like those you see popping up on your smartphone's screen as you walk around a big city, belongs to one access point.
-You can buy an AP separately and connect it to a router or a switch to add Wi-Fi support to a wired network, but generally, you want to buy a wireless router, which is a regular router (one WAN port, four LAN ports, and so on) with a built-in access point.
+Access point: An access point (AP) is a central device that broadcasts a Wi-Fi signal for Wi-Fi clients to connect to.
+Generally, each wireless network, like those you see popping up on your phone's screen as you walk around a big city, belongs to one access point.
+You can buy an AP separately and connect it to a router or a switch to add Wi-Fi support to a wired network, but generally, you want to buy a wireless router, which is a regular router (one WAN port, multiple LAN ports and so on) with a built-in access point.
 Some routers even come with more than one access point (see discussion of dual-band and tri-band routers below).

-Wi-Fi client: A Wi-Fi client or WLAN client is a device that can detect the signal broadcast by an access point, connect to it, and maintain the connection.
+Wi-Fi client: A Wi-Fi client or WLAN client is a device that can detect the signal broadcast by an access point, connect to it and maintain the connection.
 All recent laptops, phones and tablets on the market come with built-in Wi-Fi capability.
-Those that don't can be upgraded to that via a USB or PCIe Wi-Fi adapter.
+Older devices and desktop computers that don't can be upgraded to that via a USB or PCIe Wi-Fi adapter.
 Think of a Wi-Fi client as a device that has an invisible network port and an invisible network cable.
 This metaphorical cable is as long as the range of a Wi-Fi signal broadcast by an access point.

 Note: The type of Wi-Fi connection mentioned above is established in the Infrastructure mode, which is the most popular mode in real-life usage.
-Technically, you can skip an access point and make two Wi-Fi clients connect directly to each other, in the Ad hoc mode.
-However, similar to the case of the crossover network cable, this is rather complicated and inefficient, and is far less used than the Infrastructure mode.
+Technically, you can skip an access point and make two Wi-Fi clients connect directly to each other, in the Adhoc mode.
+However, as with using a crossover network cable, this is rather complicated and inefficient.

-Wi-Fi range: This is the radius distance an access point's Wi-Fi signal can reach.
-Typically, a Wi-Fi network is most viable within about 150 feet from the access point.
-This distance, however, changes based on the power of the devices involved, the environment, and, most importantly, the Wi-Fi standard.
-A good Wireless-N access point can offer a range of up to 300 feet or even farther.
+Wi-Fi range: This is the radius an access point's Wi-Fi signal can reach.
+Typically, a good Wi-Fi network is most viable within about 150 feet from the access point.
+This distance, however, changes based on the power of the devices involved, the environment and (most importantly) the Wi-Fi standard.
 The Wi-Fi standard also determines how fast a wireless connection can be and is the reason Wi-Fi gets complicated and confusing, especially when considering the fact there are multiple Wi-Fi frequency bands.

-Depending on the standard, some Wi-Fi devices use one of the two 2.4GHz and 5GHz bands, while others use both of these and are called dual-band devices.
-Few devices also support the 60Gh bands to be tri-band devices.
-Following are the existing Wi-Fi standards, starting with the oldest:
+Depending on the standard, some Wi-Fi devices use either the 2.4GHz or the 5GHz band, while others that use both of these are called dual-band devices.

 802.11b: This was the first commercialized wireless standard.
 It offers a top speed of 11Mbps and operates only on the 2.4GHz frequency band.
 The standard was first available in 1999 and is now totally obsolete; 802.11b clients, however, are still supported by access points of later Wi-Fi standards.